ewxrjk/fork-exceptions/README.txt

 conditional.
 That's completely uninteresting.
-What is interesting - or 'interesting' if you're trying to understand it without realizing what happened - is when this happens unexpectedly, e.g. due to a poorly-handled error case in a utility function.
+What is interesting - or 'interesting' if you're trying to understand it without realizing what happened - is when this happens unexpectedly, e.g. due to a poorly-handled error case in a utility function, or due to an unforeseen interaction of some sort.

 1. popen2.py
    This can be subverted if: